Boards, Studies, and Committee

-The board monitors the operation of the Chippawa-Grass Island Pool control structure above Niagara Falls and directs the annual installation and removal of the ice boom at the head of the Niagara River.
+The board monitors the operation of the Chippawa-Grass Island Pool control structure above Niagara Falls and oversees the annual installation and removal of the ice boom at the head of the Niagara River.

 The board ensures that outflows from Osoyoos Lake are regulated in accordance with the IJC’s orders of approval.

 The board ensures that the outflows from Rainy and Namakan lakes are regulated in accordance with the IJC’s orders and reports on the ecological health of boundary waters in the entire watershed.

 The board keeps the IJC informed of basin activities that affect flows across the boundary, and water quality and ecosystem health in the Red River and its tributaries.
 The Board also monitors the implementation of flood-related recommendations made by the IJC.

 The International Souris River Board ensures a more eco-systemic approach to transboundary water issues, compliance for the apportionment of river flows, oversight of flood operations, and assists the Commission in preventing and resolving transboundary disputes.